 Five years ago, a close friend since ninth grade reached the end in her struggle with cancer.
 Hurrying back to my hometown of Annapolis, I arrived at her house in time for what turned out to be Leslie’s last afternoon.

 The next day her mother, Alice, asked me to write the obituary.
 I wrote of Leslie’s warmth and vast capabilities, but could also share a tale from Alice of her daughter’s mysterious, powerful final moments.
 In the dead of night, Alice—lone sentry—had begun to sing “Amazing Grace.”
 She didn’t even know all the words, but simply filled in as best she could.
 Leslie, unresponsive for many hours, began humming.

 “She hummed it beautifully,” her mother told me.
 “She kept the tune.
 I sang it to her until I had nothing more in me.”
 Leslie hummed by herself for an hour, and finally stopped breathing.

 Obituaries are about humanity.

-Alison Osius is executive editor of Rock and Ice.
+Alison Osius is senior editor of Climbing.